dustinpfister/blog_posts/_posts/vuejs-example.md

 ## 2 - The List of vuejs examples

-Now for this list of examples, for each example here I will be linking to a post in which I write about the example in detail.
+Now for this list of examples, for each example here I will be linking to a post in which I write about the example in detail, source code examples should be there also.
+Many of these examples are still works in progress, but I am going to try to keep this list short and keep coming back to each example rather than continuing to expand with more examples.

 ### 2.1 - [A Basic vuejs calculator example](/2020/02/14/vuejs-example-calculator)

 Seems like a good idea for a hello world type vuejs example to make a little calculator app.
 There is getting creative with such projects though where it does not always have to be a simple calculator, or a scientific one.
-There is making a calculator that helps with something that is tied closer to a specific kinf of job that has to do with accounting, sales, or estimating how much money a blogger will make if they can get a certain volume of traffic.
+There is making a calculator that helps with something that is tied closer to a specific kind of job that has to do with accounting, sales, or estimating how much money a blogger will make if they can get a certain volume of traffic.
 However you have to start somewhere, and just a basic run of the mill calculator is a good staring point just for the sake of exercise.

 ### 2.2 - [Very Basic Idle Game starting point](/2021/01/25/vuejs-example-idle-game)